 Even though it has lower Bitcoin (BTC) interest rates, Celsius Network looks good too.
 You can earn interest on a wider range of cryptocurrencies, with higher interest rates than BlockFi for stablecoins like Tether (USDT).

 Interest rates change everywhere on a regular basis – so ensure that you visit each website to get the most up-to-date numbers.

 Like most other places, BlockFi charges fees to withdraw cryptocurrency from its platform.

 However, you’re entitled to one FREE cryptocurrency withdrawal AND one FREE stablecoin withdrawal per month.
 You’ll only pay the below fees if you exceed this allowance.

 Although there’s no minimum deposit required to start earning interest on your cryptocurrency, withdrawals will be delayed (by up to 30 days) if you attempt to withdraw less than 0.003 BTC or 0.056 ETH.

 You can open a BlockFi Interest Account in most countries around the world.

-You’re only restricted from using BlockFi if you’re in New York or a sanctioned/watchlist country.
+You’re only restricted from using BlockFi if you’re in New York, Connecticut, or a sanctioned/watchlist country.
 Access is restricted in New York because “BlockFi’s hands are tied” until the tough rules and regulations in this state are reviewed.

-I’m currently unable to access the crypto-loans that are available on BlockFi (as a UK user).
+I’m also currently unable to access the crypto-loans that are available on BlockFi (as a UK user).